nuuuwan/news_lk3_data/README.md

 A 32-year-old woman from the Hapudandawala area of Dambagahapitiya, Ududumbara, has died after reportedly feeding her three children poison and then consuming poison herself, police confirmed.

-The tragic incident had occurred just two days after the death of her 34-year-old husband, who had succumbed to leukemia.
+The tragic incident had occurred just two days after the death of her 34-year-old husband, who had succumbed to Thalassemia.

-It has been revealed that the couple’s three sons, aged 12, 10, and 5, are also suffering from leukemia, police said.
+It has been revealed that the couple’s three sons, aged 12, 10, and 5, are also suffering from Thalassemia, police said.

 The children, who were given poison, are currently receiving treatment at the Ududumbara Divisional Hospital.